-The amount of wear restorative on depends their structure and materials on particle size.
+The amount of wear on restorative materials depends on their structure and particle size.
 Zirconia, which has a consistent structure, can be polished to a mirror finish with the right tools and materials.
-There is no worry about enamel wear need to zirconia restorations are used.
-However, if the surface of the zirconia rough, it can cause significant wear on opposing enamel.
-Therefore, it is important to polish the surface of zirconia restorations when making occlusal adjustments, and glazing is not recommended for finishing the surface.
+There is no worry about need to enamel wear when zirconia restorations are used.
+However, if the surface of the zirconia is rough, it can cause significant wear opposing enamel. on Therefore, it is important to polish the surface of zirconia restorations when making occlusal adjustments, and glazing is not recommended for